Before starting this week, be sure to review the solutions for last weeks coursework

 Have some extra time before our next class?
 Fill it with these harder challenges to help you stretch your abilities!

-Beware: Some of these challenges might include concepts that we haven't taught you yet.
+Alert: Some of these challenges might include concepts that we haven't taught you yet.
 You should us Google to try to learn how to solve them.